Updated April 27, 2023

 Write down your pay-offs.
 Most people don’t realize this.
 But if they can go deep and find out the return they are getting by remaining shy, they can think themselves out of their shyness by conscious effort.

 No, there is no quick fix.
 But you can do the following things right away to feel more powerful.
 Ready?
 Let’s get started.

-- Decide to do one thing that you fear in social gathering.
-It can be as little as saying hello to the peer you have never talked about before or felt shy talking to.
-Just do one small thing that scares you and you are done for the day.
-Over time you would see that you would be able to do some amazing things which a shy person can never think of.
+- Decide to do one thing that you fear in a social gathering.
+It can be as little as saying hello to a peer you have never talked about before or felt shy talking to.
+Do one small thing that scares you, and you are done for the day.
+Over time you will see that you can do some amazing things that a shy person can never think of.

 - Don’t try to overcome your shyness forever.
 Take one incident at a time.
 Talk to yourself – “I won’t feel shy in this situation.”
 And that’s all.
 If you talk to yourself before going into a situation, you will always overcome shyness.
-The key is to take one event at a time and be master of that event instead of trying to focus too much on forever.
+The key is to take one event at a time and be a master of that event instead of trying to focus too much on it forever.

 - Start small talk in a gathering.
 Go to a party and look around.
 Don’t just stand or play with your smartphone.
 Find someone who is standing alone.
 Go and strike up a conversation.
 It may feel awkward in the beginning.
 But eventually, it will feel amazing.
 Start with – “Hi, I am _________.
 What brought you here?” or say, “Hi, I am __________.”
 You may think that what the other person may feel about it.
 But the other person will feel awesome.
 Here’s why.
 Imagine yourself standing at a party.
 You are standing alone, and you are about to pull out your mobile from your pocket, and someone comes up to you and says – “Hi, I am this,” wouldn’t you feel wonderful?
 Definitely yes.
 It will improve your social skill and will also help you deal with shyness.